superfliege/azure-docs.de-de/articles/machine-learning/desktop-workbench/roaming-and-collaboration.md

 9. Bob möchte die neuesten von Alice gepushten Änderungen erhalten und dann in einem anderen Branch arbeiten.
 Dazu öffnet er in Machine Learning Workbench ein Eingabeaufforderungsfenster und führt die folgenden Befehle aus:

     ```sh
-    # Verify that the Git remote is pointing to the Team Services Git repo.
+    # Verify that the Git remote is pointing to the Azure DevOps Git repo.
     $ git remote -v

     # Verify that the current branch is master.
     $ git branch

-    # Get the latest commit in the Team Services Git master branch and overwrite current files.
+    # Get the latest commit in the Azure DevOps Git master branch and overwrite current files.
     $ git pull --force

     # Create a new local branch named "bob" so that Bob's work is done in the "bob" branch